10/24/2024

 speaker

-Next question comes from the line of Keeble Kavoya.
+The next question comes from the line of Keeble Karoja.
 Your line is now open.
 Please go ahead.

 speaker

 Thank you.
-I've got two questions and they really follow on from the last.
-So I appreciate that the regulatory drags affecting the absolute trends.
-Just looking from Q2 to Q3, we had a 1.7 percentage point slowdown in Finnish mobile service revenue growth and 1.9 percentage point slowdown in Norway.
+I've got two questions, and they really follow on from the last.
+So, I mean, I appreciate that the regulatory drag is affecting the absolute trends, but just looking from Q2 to Q3, we had a 1.7 percentage point slowdown in Finnish mobile service revenue growth and 1.9 percentage point slowdown in Norway.
 Could you just elaborate a bit more on the moving parts from Q2 to Q3 on mobile service revenue growth for those two markets?
-And secondly, just just going back to ice as well for Norway specifically, have you identified additional measures to compensate for the ice related EBITDA?
-And if so, what would those be?
-And when should those kick in?
+And secondly, just going back to ICE as well, for Norway specifically, have you identified additional measures to compensate for the ICE-related EBITDA?
+And if so, what would those be and when should those kick in?
 Thank you.

 speaker